-At first, we did not plan on installing a swivel adapter on the driver-side.
+At first, we did not plan on installing a swivel seat on the driver-side.
 After using the passenger-side for a while, we realized that a swivel seat is a beautiful thing in a camper van conversion!
 It creates a lot of space.
-We changed our mind and we are installing a swivel adapter on the driver-side RIGHT NOW!
+We changed our mind, and we are installing a swivel seat on the driver-side RIGHT NOW!

-We installed a Discountvantruck swivel adapter on the passenger-side and tried to install it on the driver-side too.
+We installed a Discountvantruck swivel seat on the passenger-side and tried to install it on the driver-side, too.
 Because of its design, it will interfere with the dual batteries and therefore it’s a no-go. (it might work with a single battery option, but we’re not sure).
 That’s why we are installing a SwivelRus on the driver side.

 TIME SPENT ON THE JOB: ~8 hours

 - Scopema Swivel Seat Adapter (Buy on TheSwivelShop.com)

 - Stainless Steel Plate (to protect the cable housing from rubbing with sheet metal)

 - High-Tension Hack Saw (Buy on Amazon)

 We want to thank and give credit to “freeriden” on the Ford Transit forum, he was the first to publish a solution to lower the emergency-brake: “Driver Swivel Seat Install” thread on Fordtransitusaforum.com

 Let’s install the swivel seat!

 It must be lowered to resolve the interference issue.